aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/user-s-guide/convert-one-file/_index.md

 {{% alert color="primary" %}}

-One of the most common tasks that users use Aspose.Cells for, is converting individual files.
+One of the most common tasks that users use Aspose.Cells for is converting individual files.

 {{% /alert %}}
 ### **Converting Individual Files**